top of page

 What Is an Escrow Account When Buying a Home?

-An escrow account is a separate account managed by your lender that holds money for property taxes and homeowners insurance as part of your monthly mortgage payment.
-Instead of paying these large expenses all at once, you pay a portion each month, and the lender pays the bills when they are due.
+An escrow account is a separate account set up and managed by your lender to pay property taxes and homeowners insurance on your behalf.
+Instead of paying these expenses in large annual or semi-annual bills, you contribute a portion each month through your mortgage payment.
+The lender then uses those funds to pay the bills when they are due.

 When Do You Use an Escrow Account in Real Estate?